GrASP: A Library for Extracting and Exploring Human-Interpretable Textual Patterns: The Web-Based Exploration Tool

 \section{The Web-Based Exploration Tool}

-We provide a web-based exploration tool implemented using Flask\footnote{\url{https://flask.palletsprojects.com/en/1.1.x/}}.
-Taking as input the json file exported by the \grasp{} library, this tool provides four types of reports: two are pattern-centric and the other two are example-centric.
-All reports for the spam use case and for the argument mining use case (see \cref{sec:demo}) are available online for further examination.\footnote{\url{https://plkumjorn.pythonanywhere.com/}} Here, due to space limits, we display only the pattern-centric views for the spam use case (i.e., Figure \ref{fig:view1}--\ref{fig:view2}).
+We provide a web-based exploration tool implemented using Flask.\footnote{\url{flask.palletsprojects.com/en/1.1.x/}} Taking as input the json file exported by the \grasp{} library, this tool provides four types of reports: two are pattern-centric and the other two are example-centric.
+Figures~\ref{fig:view1}--\ref{fig:view4} show (parts of) these reports for the spam classification example.
+Additionally, all reports for all the use cases mentioned in this paper are available online for further examination.\footnote{\url{https://plkumjorn.github.io/GrASP}}

 \paragraph{ I. Pattern-centric level 1.} (Figure \ref{fig:view1}) This report lists all the patterns together with the configuration of \grasp{} used for extracting them and the statistics about the training data.
-For each pattern (row), the following statistics are reported: the number of positive and negative examples matched, coverage, the metric score, precision, recall, and F1 of the pattern.
+For each pattern (row), its statistics on the training data are reported, including the number of positive and negative examples matched, coverage, the metric score, precision, recall, and F1.
 Users can click a header to sort the table based on the column values.
-Moreover, users can click the header of the pattern column to translate the patterns into their natural language meanings.
+Moreover, users can click the header of the pattern column to translate the patterns into their natural language meanings (as shown in Figure~\ref{fig:view1}).
 Once users click a pattern in the table, they will be redirected to that pattern's level 2 report.

 \paragraph{ II.
 Pattern-centric level 2.} (Figure \ref{fig:view2}) This report can be generated for each pattern individually.
 In addition to the pattern's statistics, it shows the positive and negative examples matched by this pattern, with the corresponding tokens highlighted.
-Users can click the link icon at the end of each example to go to its example-centric level 2 report.
+Users can click the link icon at the end of each example to go to its example-centric level 2 report (see below).

 \paragraph{ III.
-Example-centric level 1.} This report lists all positive and negative training examples (with pagination).
-For each example, words matched by only positive pattern(s) and only negative pattern(s) are highlighted in green and red, respectively , while words matched by both types of patterns are in purple.
+Example-centric level 1.} (Figure \ref{fig:view3}) This report lists all positive and negative training examples (with pagination).
+For each example, words matched by only positive pattern(s) and only negative pattern(s) are highlighted in green and red, respectively, while words matched by both types of patterns are in purple.
 By clicking a highlighted word, users can see the list of patterns matching this word.
 Clicking the link icon of an example directs to its example-centric level 2 report.